3 Results

 Figure 3.6: Predicted mean height and 95% confidence intervals (gray bars) for redwood and tanoak stump sprouts 10 years after harvest using four different harvest treatments.
 Non-overlapping blue arrows indicate statistically significant differences between treatments within a species.

 Table 3.7: Height (m) of measured redwood and tanaok sprouts 10 years after harvest treatments with four different over-story densities.
+The asymptotic 95% confidence intervals are based on the normal approximation.

 spp year estimate SE df asymp.LCL asymp.UCL